Culture of the United States: Sports

-In the 1800s, colleges were encouraged to focus on intramural sports, particularly track, field, and, in the late 1800s, American football.
+In the 1800s, colleges were encouraged to focus on intramural sports, particularly track and field, and, in the late 1800s, American football.
 Physical education was incorporated into primary school curriculums in the 20th century.

 Baseball is the oldest of the major American team sports.
 Professional baseball dates from 1869 and had no close rivals in popularity until the 1960s.
-Though baseball is no longer the most popular sport, it is still referred to as "the national pastime."
-Also unlike the professional levels of the other popular spectator sports in the U.S., Major League Baseball teams play almost every day.
-The Major League Baseball regular season consists of each of the 30 teams playing 162 games from late March to early October.
-The season ends with the postseason and World Series in October.
-Unlike most other major sports in the country, professional baseball draws most of its players from a "minor league" system, rather than from university athletics.
+Though baseball is no longer the most popular sport, it is still referred to as "the national pastime".